The Joint Doctorate in Communication

 A Word from the Director

-Concordia University has a one of the best Doctoral programs in communications in the country and an international reputation for excellence in research and teaching.
+Concordia University has one of the best doctoral programs in communication studies in the country and an international reputation for excellence in research and teaching.
 Founded in 1987, as a radically innovative experiment in inter-university collaboration, the program has continued to evolve over the past thirty years as new faculty have joined the program.

-Some of the particular areas of research strength in the department include: cultural studies; feminist media studies; research-creation; digital culture; visual culture studies; sound studies; and media history.
-Our approach to communications traverses the humanities, social sciences, and media arts, and several members of the department conduct research at the crossroads of science and the humanities.
-Broadly speaking, our department supports research and graduate study in the forms and formats of communication technologies; the meaning-making aspects of communications; issues of power and politics; and finally in the emancipatory potential of communications for a variety of constituents and communities.
-For a sense of the diversity of topics addressed by PhD students in our department, see our list of theses completed.
+Our department possesses a rich and vibrant research culture, comprising numerous nationally and internationally reputed, award-winning scholars, artists, and film-makers, with extensive track records in graduate supervision, research training, and mentoring (for further information about individual faculty areas of expertise and ongoing research projects, please consult the department’s individual faculty pages).
+Some of our department’s particular areas of research and teaching strength include: cultural studies; feminist media studies; research-creation; media history; digital culture; visual culture; sound studies; and games studies.
+Our approach to communication studies traverses the humanities, social sciences, and media arts, and several members of the department conduct research at the crossroads of science and the humanities.
+Broadly speaking, our department supports research and graduate study in the forms and formats of communication technologies; in the meaning-making aspects of communications; in issues of power and politics; and finally, in the emancipatory potential of communications for diverse constituents and communities.
+For a sense of the range of topics addressed by PhD students in our department, see our list of theses completed.